 You’ll be working under an instructor to learn the trade and earn certification.
 To prepare for your for this, you can take courses at an online or community college or a trade school.

-If taking a short course or degree is the path you want to pursue, here are the colleges and training school in North Dakota where you can enrol in a course:
+If taking a short course or degree is the path you want to pursue, here are the colleges and training schools in North Dakota where you can enroll in a course:

 800 6th Street N, Wahpeton, ND 58076, Phone: 800-342-4325 or 701-671-2401